shiraito/shiraito.github.io/research/index.md

 - [_Koizumi seiken no kenkyu \[The Koizumi Regime_\]](http://www.bokutakusha.com/books/2008/7.html)
   The Seventh Ikuo Kabashima Seminar (student organizers: Yoshihiro Nakajima, Ryo Fukuda, and Yuki Shiraito), ed.
   Tokyo: Bokutakusha (October 2008)
-  Chapters contributed
+  - Chapters contributed
   1. "Honsho no mokuteki to kosei" \[Introduction\]
+     Yuki Shiraito
   2. "Koizumi seiken ki no shinioritei ruru to habatsu" \[The Seniority Rule and Factions of the Liberal Democratic Party during the Koizumi Administration\]
+     Yuki Shiraito